fixture-py/fixture/docs/source/using-fixture-with-appengine.rst

 Testing A Google App Engine Site
 --------------------------------

-That's great but you probably are more interested in loading sample data for testing.
+That's nice but you probably are more interested in loading sample data in a test suite.
 To test an App Engine site I'm going to suggest first installing some 3rd party tools to make life easier:

 - `WebTest`_